 For most Americans, a driver's license is considered the first outward and visible step toward becoming an adult.
 Today, many of us see cars as physical extensions of ourselves - transporting us wherever we want, whenever we want.
 However, the time may come when driving is no longer a safe option.
 The decision to stop driving is never an easy one.
 But, the key for a positive transition from driving is planning.

 The Florida Aging Road User Strategic Safety Plan contains a Transitioning from Driving Emphasis Area where we have developed specific objectives and strategies to help achieve our goal to bridge the gap between driving retirement and mobility independence.
 Working with our national, state, and local partners we will continue to develop programs and resources to help older adults and their families prepare for a safe transition to help them maintain independence and remain active in their communities.

-The Safe Mobility for Life Coalition Guide for Aging Drivers contains a "Retirement from Driving" section with resources and information to help individuals and families properly plan for the transition.
+The Safe Mobility for Life Coalition Florida's Guide to Safe Mobility for Life contains a "Your Transportation Future" section with resources and information to help individuals and families properly plan for the transition.